 So, save your money by not buying so-called fuel saving devices.
 Use the money saved to buy gas instead.

-4) You Need Only This FREE Fuel-saving Device
+4) Save Up to 34% on Gas Using Only This FREE Fuel-saving Device

 But wait!
 There’s actually one gas saving device that’s FREE and proven to work!